Chevrotain/chevrotain/docs/faq.md

 ### <a name="PERFORMANCE"></a> How do I Maximize my parser's performance?

+#### Major Performance Benefits

+These are highly recommended for each and every parser.

 1. **Do not create a new Parser instance for each new input**.

    Instead re-use a single instance and reset its state between iterations.
 For example: